CiscoTestAutomation/pyats.contrib/src/pyats/contrib/creators/documentation/DeviceDiscovery.md

 ### To Develop
 - make code compatible for working with IPv6 addresses (edit apis to get IPv6 Address for interfaces and)
-- Find way to make connection attempts faster (currently the script has to destroy the connection after each connection attempt and that adds alot of time)
+- Find way to make connection attempts faster (currently the script has to destroy the connection after each connection attempt and that adds a lot of time)